CraftTweaker/CraftTweaker-Documentation/docs/Mods/ZenEvents/SupportedMods/BloodMagic/Events/BoundToolChargeEvent.md

 # BoundToolChargeEvent

-The BoundToolChargeEvent is fired whenever abount tool is being charged up.
+The BoundToolChargeEvent is fired whenever a bound tool is being charged up.
 It can be canceled, which will result in the charging being canceled.

 ## Implementing EventClasses